sonata-nfv/son-monitor/README.md

 <p align="center"><img src="https://github.com/sonata-nfv/son-monitor/wiki/images/sonata-5gtango-logo-500px.png" /></p>

 # Monitoring Framework
-[5GTango](http://5gtango.eu)/[Sonata](http://sonata-nfv.eu) monitoring system gathers and analyzes performance information from NS/VNF and provides alarm notifications, based on alarm definitions which have been defined from the users.
+[5GTango](http://5gtango.eu)/[Sonata](http://sonata-nfv.eu) monitoring system gathers and analyzes performance information from network service (NS) and Virtual Network Functions (VNF) and provides alarm notifications, based on rule definitions which are defined by the users.
 The architecture of the system is based on data exporters and a monitoring server.
-Data exporters sends monitoring data from NS/VNFs to monitoring server which collects, analyses, stores data and generates the appropriate notifications.
-In generally monitoring server consisting of a rest api interface, an alerting mechanism (based on prometheus.io), a timeseries DB and a real time notification service.
+Data exporters send monitoring data from NS and respective VNF to monitoring server which collects, analyses and stores data and generates the appropriate notifications in case of rule violations.
+In general, monitoring server consists of a RESTful API interface, an alerting mechanism, a timeseries database and a set of convenient notification services, including a pub/sub based message bus, SMS, email, etc.

 ## Development
-SONATA's monitoring system based on following services:
+SONATA's monitoring system is based on following services:

 1. [Monitoring manager](https://github.com/sonata-nfv/son-monitor/tree/master/manager): Is a Django/rest-framework server combined with a relational database (mysql,postgres ect).
 Monitoring manager relates each metric in Prometheus DB with Sonata's monitored entities like NS/VNFs, VMs and VIMs.